 3.1 Transmitter and receiver characteristics

 The aeronautical mobile systems operating or planned to operate within the frequency range 4 400-4 990 MHz typically use digital modulations.
 A given transmitter may be capable of radiating more than one waveform.
+The out-of-band and spurious emissions of these aeronautical systems are compliant with ITU-R Recommendation SM.1541 (Annex 11) and ITU-R Recommendation SM.329 (Category A), respectively.

 3.2 Antenna characteristics